 Take a trip to the Windward side and discover some of the best things to do in Kailua Town.
 You’re in for a treat as you'll be surrounded by incredible delicious restaurants, cute boutique shops, a couple neat breweries, and even a chocolate factory where you can take a tour and sample some high end Hawaii made chocolate.
-And if you can make it 5 minutes past the glory of this town, you will also discover a couple of the most beautiful beaches on Oahu, including Kailua Beach and Lanikai Beach.
+And if you can make it 5 minutes past this captivating town, you will also discover two of the most beautiful beaches on Oahu, known as Kailua Beach and Lanikai Beach.

 Once a sleepy neighborhood with not much happening on the Windward side of Oahu, is now full of lots of things to do in Kailua.

-Over the past decade this pleasant quaint town has been experiencing a renascence of new shops and restaurants.
+Over the past decade this pleasant quaint town has been experiencing a renaissance of new shops and restaurants.

 But it’s the outdoor activities and easiness of getting around that’s driving tourist over the Pali Highway and spending more time here.